lvb19927/election_analysis/README.md

 4. Calculating the percentage of votes per candidate
 5. Find the winner based on total number of votes

-On top of all of this, we modified a few more steps to dive a little deeper into the results:
+*On top of all of this*, we modified a few more steps to dive a little deeper into the results:

 6. Calculate the amount of votes in each county
 7. Calculate the percentage of votes each county contributed to the election
 8. and find which county had the most votes